Other Packaging and Labeling Requirements

 Plain packaging of tobacco products is not required in Djibouti.
 The FCTC Art.
 11 Guidelines provide that Parties should consider adopting plain packaging measures that restrict or prohibit the use of logos, colors, brand images or other promotional information on packaging other than brand and product names displayed in a standard color and font style.
 Plain packaging aims to reduce the appeal of tobacco products, to increase the notice ability of health warnings, and to reduce the ability of the packaging of tobacco products to mislead consumers about the harmful effects of smoking.

 Prohibition on misleading tobacco product packaging and labeling including terms, descriptors, trademarks, or figurative or other signs (e.g., logos, colors, brand images that directly create a false impression that a tobacco product is less harmful than other tobacco products)

-The law prohibits the use of any misleading term, descriptor, trade mark, figurative, or other sign that directly or indirectly creates the impression that a particular tobacco product is less harmful than another.
+The law and the decree prohibit the use of any term, descriptor, commercial brand, or figurative or other sign that may directly or indirectly create a false impression that a tobacco product is less harmful than another.
 The law meets FCTC Art.
 11 in this respect.